Luniz

-Luniz (pronounced Loonies) (formerly Luniz Toons and LuniTunes)' is an American hip hop duo from Oakland, California, formed by West Coast rappers Yukmouth and Numskull.
+Luniz (pronounced Loonies; formerly Luniz Toons and LuniTunes)' is an American hip hop duo from Oakland, California, formed by West Coast rappers Yukmouth and Numskull.
 They were signed to Noo Trybe Records and C-Note Records, and were the flagship act for the latter.

-The group is best known for the internationally successful hit in 1995 titled "I Got 5 on It", known as a weed-smoking anthem.
+The group is best known for their track "I Got 5 on It" (1995), an international hit known as a weed-smoking anthem.